oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 ## 1. Objectives

-Welcome to the **Open Learn LZ**, a set of **exercises** to learn and configure landing zones.
+Welcome to the **Open Learn LZ**, a set of **exercises** to learn how to **design** and **configure** landing zones.
 Its main objectives are:
 1. Provide elementary landing zone **design** capabilities with draw.io.
 2. Create skills in **IaC configurations**, by configuring the OCI Learn LZ resources.
+You do not code OCI landing zones anymore, you configure them.
-3. Demostrate a **cloud-native operating model** with versioned configurations and an automation engine - such as ORM.
+3. Demonstrate a **cloud-native operating model** with versioned configurations and an automation engine - based in ORM.

 &nbsp;